Skiing and snowboarding in Serfaus-Fiss-Ladis

 Limitless winter joys

 214 kilometres of perfectly groomed slopes – that’s what awaits you in the mountains of Serfaus-Fiss-Ladis.
 From easy slopes to black descents.
-Freeriding in the open terrain or freestyling at one of the eight fun areas.
+Freeriding in the open terrain or freestyling at one of the six fun areas.
 And if you prefer a few leisurely laps on the freshly groomed cross-country trails, there is a 22-kilometre cross-country skiing route.
 On a snowboard or on two skis – there’s something for every taste!

 Snapshots Skiing & Snowboarding